-A fairly large mid-20th century church in the stripped Romanesque- Byzantine style favoured by its architects, Reynolds & Scott.
+A fairly large mid-twentieth century church in the stripped Romanesque- Byzantine style favoured by its architects, Reynolds & Scott.
 The building has good qualities of massing but it was not completed to the original design and some alterations detract from the original composition.
 The vaulted interior and simple unmoulded arches are well-handled and impart a sense of space and dignity.
 The recent apse and pulpit paintings are of high quality and the recent war memorial is also a notable artefact.

 A plot of land was obtained in 1906 and a church was built by 1909.
 Partial, undated plans signed by C.A.
 Edeson are held in the diocesan archives.
 The present church was built in 1951-2 by Reynolds & Scott, contractors Ford & Weston.
 The projected tower was not completed because of cost and the tower space was closed off by Thorpe Associates in 1986 to save heating costs.
 The church has been reordered on at least two occasions, the first probably in the 1960s or 70s with the usual sanctuary rearrangements and repositioning of the altar, the second during the 1980s when the pulpit and sanctuary rails were replaced.
 The presbytery, attached at the northwest end of the building, was added in 1971 and a new parish hall provided in 2004-5.
 The west end of the church was modified at around the same time, when a large pedimented window in a red brick surround was introduced.